ed-syspertec/Virtel/docs/manuals/virtel/Virtel456IG/Installation_Guide.rst

   applname APPL AUTH=(PASS,ACQ,SPO)

+applname
-| applnamere      Presents the name of the ACB as it is defined in the APPLID statement of the VIRTCT.
+    Presents the name of the ACB as it is defined in the APPLID statement of the VIRTCT.

 An example of a VTAM application node is provided in member VIRTAPPL of the VIRTEL SAMPLIB dataset for MVS, or in the VIRTAPPL installation job for VSE.